 As mentioned in the introduction, performance management is a continuous process of planning, monitoring and reviewing employee performance.
 For a performance management system to be effective, employee progress and performance must be continuously monitored.
 After my meeting, I decided there is a lot to teach and learn about this process.
 Most managers decide to do the reviews only towards the end of financial year of the organisation.
 This is because we mainly link performance with bonuses.
 I stand to be corrected, that’s not the main objective of performance review.
 If we go that route, then performance management review becomes a “tick box exercise”.

 Performance management is a process by which managers and employees work together to plan, monitor and review an employee’s work objectives and overall contribution to the organisation.
-More than just an annual performance review, performance management is the continuous process of setting objectives, assessing progress and providing on-going coaching and feedback to ensure that employees are meeting their objectives and career goals.
+More than just an annual performance review, performance management is the continuous process of setting objectives, assessing progress and providing on-going coaching and feedback.
+This is to ensure that employees are meeting their objectives and career goals.
 Performance management includes coaching employees to address concerns and issues related to performance so that there is a positive contribution to the organisation.
-Most managers, even myself, tend to forget that coaching is part of performance management.
-I can only remember one certain gentleman who was and is still my coach.
+Most managers even myself tend to forget that coaching is part of performance management.
 Coaching means providing direction, guidance, and support as required on assigned activities and tasks.

-Many managers work under the illusion that focusing on poor results will magically improve them, thereby confusing business issues with performance issues.
-Hammering the failure to achieve the desired results and entreating people to try harder will not change the result.
-Focusing on performance, the behaviour choices and skill applications people make, can change the result.
+Many managers work under the illusion that focusing on poor results will magically improve them; thereby confusing business issues with performance issues.
+You can’t focus on failure to achieve the desired results and entreating people to try harder will not change the result.
+Focusing on performance, the behaviour choices and skill applications people make can change the results.
 Coaching is another way that will improve performance.
-Let’s coach employees to improve performance.
+Let’s coach employees to improve performance in organizations.